 Go Solar PV!
 An overview

-This six-week course will equip you with theoretical and practical knowledge of the PV market and technology principles.
+This four-week course will equip you with theoretical and practical knowledge of the PV market and technology principles.
 Using business cases, tools and supporting resources, all backed up with our tutors’ expertise and experience, you will work individually and collaboratively in order to gain the knowledge to enable you to:

 - Understand the drivers influencing the PV business around the world and to understand the associated challenges.